+Coaches have a dual role of teaching children how to protect themselves from the sun while modeling sun safe behavior themselves.
 So, how can recreation staff and lifeguards protect young people's skin from the sun?

-- Practice SunSafe behaviors and promote the idea that being healthy means taking care of your skin just as much as being active, working out, not smoking, and eating healthy. - Adopt a SunSafe policy for recreation centers, pools, and/or beaches.
+- Practice sun safe behaviors and promote the idea that being healthy means taking care of your skin just as much as being active, working out, not smoking, and eating healthy. - Adopt a Sun Safety policy for your teams.